mckinsey/vizro/vizro-core/docs/pages/user-guides/visual-formatting.md

     [CardCSS]: ../../assets/user_guides/assets/css_change_card.png

+Some Vizro components produce a single HTML element with an ID that matches the model ID, allowing you to target it directly using the #id selector in CSS.
+Other components generate multiple HTML elements.
+Within these, the "core" element will have an ID matching the model ID, while non-core elements may have IDs that are variations of it, such as `{model-id}-title`.

+In all instances, you can determine the correct selector by using Chrome DevTools or a similar tool after setting the appropriate model ID.

 ## Common examples

+### Turn off page title
+See the example above on [hiding the page title on selected pages](#overwrite-css-for-selected-pages).

+### Change the background color of a card
+See the example above on [customizing CSS properties in selective components](#overwrite-css-for-selected-components).

+### Add a logo or favicon
+To add a logo or favicon, refer to our user guide on [adding static assets](assets.md#change-the-favicon).

+### Change the font
+XXXX

 ### Change the background color of a container

-### Add a logo
+XXXX

 ### Change padding to align a logo

-### Change the font

-### Turn off page title

-### Add a Flexbox

-## Info dump for now (not sure yet, where I'll add this)
-To modify a component's styling, you need to identify the appropriate CSS selector.
-Some Vizro components produce a single HTML element with an ID that matches the model ID, allowing you to target it directly using the #id selector in CSS.
-Other components generate multiple HTML elements.
-Within these, the "core" element will have an ID matching the model ID, while non-core elements may have IDs that are variations of it, such as `{model-id}-title`.
-In all instances, you can determine the correct selector by using Chrome DevTools or a similar tool after setting the appropriate model ID (see the section below).
+XXX